thw17/AGAR2022_Reproducible_Genome_Assembly/README.md

 SRR027523.7329778	353	MT	1	60	44H32M	=	83	154	GATCACAGGTCTATCACCCTATTAACCACTCA	AB>@DADB@@ACAA@D@@@BAA;AB@:B>@=NM:i:0	MD:Z:32	MC:Z:72M	AS:i:32	XS:i:0	RG:Z:YRI_NA18498	SA:Z:MT,16526,+,44M32S,60,0;
 ```

 You can see that there is one major change to the header.
-There is a @HD line in the header indicating that the file is sorted in coordinate order ("SO:coordinate"),
+There is a @HD line in the header indicating that the file is sorted in coordinate order ("SO:coordinate").

 ##### Indexing
 Again, BAM files can get pretty big and they're compressed, so we need to index them for other tools to use them.
 Here's a simple command for indexing our bam (from our main directory):

 ```
 $ samtools index bams/YRI_NA18498.sorted.bam
 ```